hultenvp/solis-sensor/README.md

 The new portal requires a key-id, secret and username to function.
 You can obtain key and secret via SolisCloud.
+* Submit a [service ticket](https://solis-service.solisinverters.com/support/solutions/articles/44002212561-api-access-soliscloud) and wait till it is resolved.
 * Go to https://www.soliscloud.com/#/apiManage.
 * Activate API management and agree with the usage conditions.
 * After activation, click on view key tot get a pop-up window asking for the verification code.
 * First click on "Verification code" after which you get an image with 2 puzzle pieces, which you need to overlap each other using the slider below.
 * After that, you will receive an email with the verification code you need to enter (within 60 seconds).
-* Once confirmed, you get the API ID, secret an API URL
+* Once confirmed, you get the API ID, secret and API URL

 ## HACS installation